Travel.State.Gov > International Travel > Learn About Your Destination > Rwanda International Travel Information

-Dual citizenship is legally recognized in Rwanda; however, the U.S. Embassy recommends that U.S. citizens enter using their U.S. passport.
+Dual citizenship is legally recognized in Rwanda; however, the U.S. Embassy recommends that U.S. citizens enter the country on their U.S. passport.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Rwanda.

-Crime: Most reported incidents involve petty theft, and residential and hotel room robberies.
-Burglars may break and enter, or convince domestic staff and residential security guards to allow them entrance.
+Crime: Most reported incidents involve petty theft and residential and hotel room robberies.
+Burglars may break and enter, or domestic staff and residential security guards may permit them entry.

 See our webpage on help for U.S. victims of crime overseas.